marzwick/DemoSite/site/src/contributing.md

     You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
 Instead sensitive bugs must be sent by email to <mariah.knowles@wisc.edu>.

-We use GitHub issues to track bugs and errors.
+We use issues to track bugs and errors.
 If you run into an issue with the project:

-1. Open an [Issue](https://github.com/TinyEarth/scientific-teaching-course/issues/new).
+1. Open an [issue](https://github.com/TinyEarth/DemoSite/issues/new).
 (Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
 2. Explain the behavior you would expect and the actual behavior.
 3. Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 For good bug reports you should isolate the problem and create a reduced test case.
 4. Provide the information you collected in the previous section.